 Duncan Macrae is a specialist in children’s intensive care and is a Consultant and Director of Children’s services at London’s Royal Brompton and Harefield NHS Foundation Trust.
 He has over 20 years of experience as a doctor in this area having previously worked at Great Ormond Street Hospital, London, and the Royal Children’s Hospital, Melbourne, Australia and is currently President of the international Pediatric Cardiac Intensive Care Society.
 He has a strong interest in education and research, is on the editorial boards of several international professional journals and has himself published extensively in books and journals.
 Duncan has first hand experience of medical practice in Vietnam, having worked as part of an international cardiac surgical team there in 2006 and has worked in similar teams in both China and Romania.
 He looks forward to contributing to projects supporting the development of children’s acute care in Vietnam.

-Dr. Partridge has focused on health care research in developing countries, including collaborative projects in 7 Pacific Rim countries, in El Salvador and in South Africa.
+Professor Partridge has focused on health care research in developing countries, including collaborative projects in 7 Pacific Rim countries, in El Salvador and in South Africa.
 A series of manuscripts details clinical counseling and decision-making for premature infants in these countries.
 His subsequent studies have focused on educational needs for newborn care in developing countries, and studies of barriers to newborn care in Laos, Vietnam, Cambodia, and Malaysia.
-He has fifteen years experience of working with National Pediatric Hospital in Hanoi, Vientam advising on the development of neonatal care, training and research studies.
 He was awarded a Labour Medal from the Vietnamese Government for his services to the country.
-He is currently implementing a curriculum in neonatal intensive care and pediatric education in centers in northern Vietnam with the aim of improving neonatal and pediatric health care outcomes.